 Who Needs to Know?

-The Bilam and Balak narrative is unique in being the only extended story in the last four books of the Torah in which nobody from the Children of Israel is an active participant and non-Jews form the entire cast of human characters.
-The story spans multiple chapters, the first of which (22) is dedicated to a back and forth as to whether Bilam will or won't go with Balak's messengers and will or won't curse the Israelites.
+The Bilam and Balak narrative is unique in being the only extended story in the last four books of the Torah in which non-Jews form the entire cast of human characters and nobody from the Children of Israel is an active participant.
+The story spans three chapters, the first of which (Bemidbar 22) is dedicated to a back and forth as to whether Bilam will or won't go with Balak's messengers and will or won't curse the Israelites.
 An additional two complete chapters (23-24) detail the full contents of Bilam's soliloquies.
-The lengthy account almost begs the question: Of what concern was it to Hashem or the nation (or should it be for us who study the Torah) whether some heathen sorcerer had nice things to say or not?
+This lengthy account almost begs the question: Of what concern was it to Hashem or the nation (or should it be for us who study the Torah) whether some heathen sorcerer had nice things to say or not about the Israelites?

 What If Bilam had Cursed?

 Devarim 23:6 describes how Hashem, in His abounding love for the Children of Israel, refused to let Bilam curse the nation, and transformed the curse into a blessing:

 וְלֹא אָבָה ה' אֱלֹהֶיךָ לִשְׁמֹעַ אֶל בִּלְעָם וַיַּהֲפֹךְ ה' אֱלֹהֶיךָ לְּךָ אֶת הַקְּלָלָה לִבְרָכָה כִּי אֲהֵבְךָ ה' אֱלֹהֶיךָ.

 And Hashem, your God, would not listen to Bilam, and Hashem, your God, turned the curse into a blessing because Hashem, your, God loved you.